-A native Mainer, Professor Arey was Editor-In-Chief of the Ocean and Coastal Law Journal and co-chair of the Environmental Law Society at Maine Law.
+Angela Arey graduated summa cum laude from the University of Maine School of Law in 2005.
+In law school, she was Editor-In-Chief of the Ocean and Coastal Law Journal and co-chair of the Environmental Law Society.
 She served as a law clerk for the Maine Supreme Judicial Court and worked in private practice before returning to Maine Law as a faculty member.

 Professor Arey has her own consulting business, providing legal research and writing services to local attorneys.
 Along with Maine Law Professor Emerita Nancy Wanderer, she wrote a textbook on Legal Research, Analysis, and Writing.
-Professor Arey has three young children, and she enjoys cooking, kayaking, biking, skiing, and swimming in the ocean.
+She has three young children, and enjoys cooking, kayaking, biking, skiing, and swimming in the ocean.